bobhoskinsbrother/marklog/README.md

 Marklog is an easy way to start blogging and not have waste time with server side solutions.

-It allows you to type marklog (either in the editor provided, or on the filesystem), choose a template, set your server details, and push the html to your website.
+It allows you to type markdown (either in the editor provided, or on the filesystem), choose a template, set your server details, and push the html to your website.

 There's no html editing, and the plan is to eventually support for android devices.